eXascaleInfolab/recimpute/README.md

     - Note: after using ModelRace to select the most promising classifiers, the remaining ones are combined in a Voting Classifier that uses majority voting.
 This classifier will usually outperform the individual models.
 Hence we recommend using this Voting Classifier which *model_id*'s -1.

 Note: The parameters and strategies can be modified in the configuration files stored in the Config/ repository.

+___

+## Extension

+- To train the model on a new dataset (it is recommended to z-normalize the time series)
+    -  The time series file can have as extension either .txt or .csv.
+Each column is a time series.
+No headers.
+Delimiters is single space.
+      - If the first column contains only date time objects, it will be used as index.
+      - If the first column cannot be used as index, the archive can either contain:
+            - an .index file containing a single column with the data set's index.
+            - an .info file containing a header ("start periods freq") and the related information (e.g."'1900-01-01 00:00:00' 24 H").
+    - The dataset must be stored as a zip file in the ./Datasets/RealWorld/ directory
+     - The archive name should have the name of the dataset (e.g. "ArrowHead.zip").
+     - Each file inside the archive must contain the datasets' name (e.g. "ArrowHead.info").
+     - By default, all data sets listed in the ./Datasets/RealWorld/ directory are loaded and used.
+To change this setup, modify the Config/datasets_config.yaml.
+If you only want to run the system on a subset of datasets, switch the "USE_ALL" setting to False and list the name of the data set to use in the "USE_LIST" setting.
+- To add new classifiers or pre-processing steps in the search space of ModelRace:
+    - Open the Config/pipelines_steps_params.py file.
+    - Add your classifier.
+You can also specify the range of values that should be considered for parameters.
+- To get recommendations for any new time series:
+    - Save the sequence(s) as a flat file (.csv, .txt) in the Datasets/SystemInputs/ directory.
+The sequence(s) should be z-normalized.
+Each row corresponds to one time series, and values are separated by a space.
+The file should have no header and no index.
+    - See the section about using the system to find the command to run.

 <!---
 | -lbl<sup> (\*)</sup> | -truelbl |